On-line Safety whilst home learning

-Mrs Beswick is our e-safety co-ordinator and is happy to help with any problems or questions you may have your children’s online safety.
+Mrs Beswick is our e-safety co-ordinator and is happy to help with any problems or questions you may have about your children’s online safety.

-A copy of our e-safety policy has been agreed by governors can be found in the policies section of the school website.
+A copy of our e-safety policy has been agreed by governors and can be found in the policies section of the school website.
 This policy has much in common with our behaviour, child protection and anti bullying policies and is built into our Computing curriculum.

 Our children use STARZ+, a completely safe online learning platform, through which we teach all aspects of keeping safe online through the e-safety teaching programme ACE (Accredited Competence in e-safety).
 ACE teaches children the importance of protecting and keeping their identity secure; how to be safe when connecting with others online and how to exchange and share information safely.

 How can I be sure my child is safe online?

 - Make sure you have installed parental controls on your home broadband and any internet-enabled devices.